 - 2/3 cup water

-- Start by creaming butter (best if room temp) for 30 secs to one minute (more if not soft to start with).
+- Start by creaming butter (best if room temp) for 30 seconds to one minute (more if not soft to start with.)

-- Add peanut butter and cream together till well blended with butter.
-(I use creamy peanut butter, but if experimenting with chunky, I would add 1/8-1/4 cup extra as the chunks will not cook into the batter ... they will remain as chunks ... but that might be cool ... never tried it)
+- Add peanut butter and cream together until well-blended with butter.
+(I use creamy peanut butter, but if experimenting with chunky, I would add 1/8 - 1/4 cup extra as the chunks will not cook into the batter.

-- Lastly add powdered mix and water in parts alternating mix and water until all is in there.
+- Add powdered mix and water in parts alternating mix and water until all is in there.

-- Toothpick should come out clean when done.
+- A toothpick should come out clean when the cake is done done.

 - I suggest using an electric mixer as this is a thick batter.
 I use a Kitchen Aide stand mixer.

-- I use creamy peanut butter, but if experimenting with chunky, I would add 1/8-1/4 cup extra as the chunks will not cook into the batter ... they will remain as chunks ... but that might be cool ...
-I never tried it. - Let cake cool completely before frosting (as with any cake).
+- I use creamy peanut butter, but if experimenting with chunky, I would add 1/8 - 1/4 cup extra as the chunks will not cook into the batter.
+Instead, they will remain as chunks, but that might be cool . . .
+I never tried it.
+Let cake cool completely before frosting (as with any cake.)

-- Frost with the best pb frosting ever.
-I suggest this one: my fluffy peanut butter frosting!
+- Frost with the best peanut butter frosting ever.

 My Inspiration for This Cake

 This cake was inspired by my brother's wedding.
 He has always been a big fan of peanut butter.
-He loves pb cups and everything else pb flavored.
-He really was not a chocolate lover, but could tolerate a little if combined with a ton of pb!
+He loves peanut butter cups and everything else peanut butter flavored.
+He really was not a chocolate lover, but could tolerate a little if combined with a ton of peanut butter!